DemidenkoDenys/Yahoo-Api-Weather/README.md

   __Please!
 Be sure that you've saved all installed and removed all unnecessary packages(plugins) from package.json __
 2. Import installed plugin into your module(file):
   ` import 'slick-carousel' ` or ` require('slick-carousel') `

+## .htaccess (important!)

+If you are using Apache server to set up your local project, you may face '500 Internal server error'.
+To avoid this, comment all the code in __.htaccess__ file, and turn this code back before uploading to the stage server.

+## __Please, leave your reviews [Here](https://docs.google.com/a/bigdropinc.com/spreadsheets/d/1JnHfPy7Dy2lcfz41O3Osm6wSWiDfUcEEU8Ro0j-0HAU/edit?usp=sharing)__